vicnett/dotfiles/README.md

 be for update checks to be automated on login, and for them to be auto-applied with no action needed from me unless I need to put in my password to install a package.

-While I do want to move away from Oh My Zsh, the automated updates are something I would definitely like to replicate!

 ## How it works